matiasuusinoka/ICE-RAFT/README.md

 ```
 With larger datasets the processing is adviced to be divided for parallelization with the multiprocessing library as indicated in the code.

 Alternatively, the shell scripts similar to 'Initialize_Deformations.sh' and 'Initialize_Displacements.sh' can be run.
-The example scripts have been tested with Slurm workload manager on the CSC supercomputer Puhti.
+The example scripts have been tested on Slurm workload manager and with NVIDIA V100 GPUs.

 ## Arguments